 Our partnership with Woodhouse College

-It has always been our ambition to ensure that our students have access to excellent sixth form provision.
-So we are delighted to announce the creation of a strategic partnership with Woodhouse College, in North Finchley, which will create exceptional opportunities for both partners, and a clear 11-18 pathway for Archer Academy students.
+It has always been our ambition to ensure that our students have access to excellent sixth form provision and we are delighted to work in a strategic partnership with Woodhouse College, in North Finchley, which creates exceptional opportunities for both partners, and a clear 11-18 pathway for Archer Academy students.